Baptist Student Ministry

 Interns are a vital part of the ongoing ministry of the BSM.
 Our student interns are the face of the BSM to our campus.
 Interns serve in a variety of roles.
 They are responsible for meeting with members of the BSM Leadership team and providing discipleship and ministry direction.
 They each organize specific ministries within the BSM.
 Our goal is to offer student interns on-the-ground ministry experience in order to help shape them into ministry leaders.

-Abby is a Junior Communication Sciences and Disorders major with a minor in Psychology.
-Here hometown is Colleyville, Texas.
-This is her first semester working as a BSM intern.
+Abby is a senior Communication Sciences and Disorders major with a minor in Psychology.
+Her hometown is Colleyville, Texas.
+This is her second year working as a BSM intern.

-Jenni is a Junior Psychology major with a minor in Social Work.
-Her hometown is Midland, Texas.
+Brooke is a senior Theatre Stage Management major with a minor in Psychology.
+Her hometown is Peaster, Texas.
 This is her first semester working as a BSM intern.